KaixuanZ/STSIM/README.md

 # STSIM

 Implementation of Pytorch version of STSIM metrics.

-Still working on this repo.
+# To-do List:

+Estimating the parameters of STSIM-M by using the variance of each feature in training set

+Learning the parameters by data & label (Mahalanobis distance, LFDA, and Linear regression)

+Compare with other recent year's paper (deep learning based)

 ## Current Progress:
 Steerable pyramid filters finished.

 STSIM-M feature extraction finished.

+STSIM-1 global, STSIM-2 global finished

 ## Reference Github Repo:
 [steerable pyramid filters](https://github.com/LabForComputationalVision/pyPyrTools)